iclr-blogposts/2024/_posts/2024-05-07-Understand-gradient-inversion-attacks-from-the-prior-knowledge-perspective.md

 ---
 layout: distill
-title: Understand gradient inversion attacks from the prior knowledge perspective
+title: Understanding gradient inversion attacks from the prior knowledge perspective
-description: In this blogpost, we mention multiple works in gradient inversion attacks, point out the final question we need to solve in GIAs and provide an inspective from prior knowledge to understand the logic behind recent papers.
+description: In this blogpost, we mention multiple works in gradient inversion attacks, point out the core question we need to solve in GIAs and provide an perspective from prior knowledge to understand the logic behind recent papers.
 date: 2024-11-27
 future: true
 htmlwidgets: true